dcunited001/dcunited001.github.io/_drafts/anime-art-style-and-human-self-image-in-the-post-cyber-age.md

 - Much of Freud's work sought construct an *ontological* understanding of how the earliest "motion" in the evolution of an individuals mind would impact that individual for the rest of their life.
-Ontologically, Freud sought to draw parallels on early childhood mental fixations, which consists of limited cognition where thoughts are emulated within a limited set of concepts, upon which everything else is gradually deposited.
+(Ontologically), Freud sought to draw parallels on early childhood mental fixations, which consists of limited cognition where thoughts are emulated within a limited set of concepts, upon which everything else is gradually deposited.
 So, since those early